Where am I?

 At the time of admission, the Admissions Committee identifies a few students who have not been admitted to be on a short wait list.

 Do you accept non-Catholic students?

 The Admissions Committee accepts applications from all students, but gives preference to Catholic students.
-Approximately 5-10% of each accepted class is non-Catholic.
-Nonetheless, theology courses are taught from a Catholic perspective and all students are expected to participate in prayer services and Mass.
+Approximately 10% of each accepted class is non-Catholic.
+Nonetheless, Theology courses are taught from a Catholic perspective and all students are expected to participate in liturgies, prayer services and retreats.

 Do you accept home-schooled students?